Rivals in gaming, Microsoft and Sony team up on cloud services – TechCrunch

 Sony has long been in this boat itself.
 Its image sensors and camera technology can be found in phones and DSLRs that compete with its own products — but the revenue and feedback it has built up as a result have let it maintain its dominance.

 Speaking of which, the two companies also plan to collaborate on imaging, combining Sony’s sensor tech with Microsoft’s AI work.
-This is bound to find its way to applications in robotics and autonomous vehicles, though competition is fierce there and neither company has a real branded presence.
+This is bound to find its way to applications in robotics and autonomous vehicles, though competition is fierce there, and neither company has a real branded presence.
 Perhaps they aim to change that… together.